hoelzl/Kubernetes-Tests/timeserver-v1/README.md

 kubectl get service
 ```

-Now you can access the TimeServer through the service.
+Now you can access the time server through the service.
 Depending on the external
-IP of the service shown in the above output, you can access the TimeServer with
+IP of the service shown in the above output, you can access the time server with
 the following command:

 ```bash